Acts 8:37: Omission or Addition?

 I think that the Eunuch quite possibly did make a confession before being baptized.
 However, I do not think that his confession was originally part of the Greek text.
 I think it became oral tradition first, then later made it into the texts.
 Even though the tradition was known and even repeated by early church leaders like Irenaeus, it was not uncommon for the written scriptures and oral tradition to co-mingle.
 Quite often when the early church fathers re-tell the biblical stories, they tend to mix details in or leave some out.
 That does not mean that one is wrong and the other is right.
 It just means that the written record does not always contain every single detail.
 This is why church tradition (extra-biblical texts) are so important.
 They might not be scripture but they do provide a witness.

 I think that if this verse existed in the original manuscripts then it would have survived.
 There is no reason why a scribe would remove this verse, especially considering it’s importance to the early church which placed a high level of importance on the sacred church sacraments, like baptism.
 Nobody would benefit from omitting such a passage.
 However, as Metzger points out, it would have been much more desirable to add this verse into the text so that this passage would line up with the traditional baptism confession formula.
 By the time this verse appears in the manuscripts (6th century) the baptismal confession was a well known formula and a requirement for baptism.

 It’s also important to remember that we do not have copies of every manuscript that existed.
 We don’t have originals either.
-It’s quite possible that a Greek version existed in Irenaeus’ time the did include this confession.
-However, no copy of this version is currently known to exist today.
+It’s quite possible that a Greek version existed in Irenaeus’ time the did include this confession, but is now lost to history.
 If archaeology uncovers such a version then I think this debate would need to be reconsidered.